mrkdqp/Artifact-Acquisition-and-Parser/README.md

-Here’s an improved version of your instructions for a `README.md` file on GitHub:

----

 ## Running the Code

 You can run the code in two ways: **Python** or **.exe**.
 Follow the appropriate steps for your preferred method.